-There is no question as far as New Zealand media is concerned: Chorus won.
-The Commerce Commission final determination on regulated copper line charges means Chorus can charge $120 million a year more for customers to connect to its copper phone and broadband network.
+New Zealand media saw the Commerce Commission's final determination on regulated copper line charges as a win for Chorus.
+The decision means Chorus can charge $120 million a year more for customers to connect to its copper phone and broadband network.

 Chorus CEO Mark Ratcliffe says the new price takes on board “the real world costs of building a network”.